btwnbrackets/shadow-reader/README.md

 TODO:
-* audio: fix in both
-* delete unused media files
+* delete unused media files while uploading
 * delete zip file in anki
-* test audio upload: what if I upload too many audio files? what if I uploaded less than expected?
+* process CSV and TXT differently: upload text + audio and specify how the audio should be dealt with (eg load audio alphabetically or by sorting)
+* fix delete: delete audio directory

 later:
 * upload tags + language